cypress-io/cypress/cypress/v0.0/documentation/5-References/6-Known Issues.md

 ## Workaround

 To work around this issue, don't switch to a different tab.
 Instead run Cypress in its own window.
 You can switch between Chrome windows without causing throttling.

+This problem only manifests itself while you're developing your tests locally.
+CI is unaffected.

+If you see these timeouts happening, don't worry - just refresh your tests and move on.
+You can try to either run less tests all at once, or run them headlessly (which is also unaffected by this problem).